Revisiting transverse momentum broadening in dense QCD media: -distribution from Moli ere's theory of multiple scattering

 Given the physical scale defined in \eqn{eq:ir-map}, this contribution is model independent.
-The possibility of expanding \eqn{eq:v_GW_text} and \eqn{eq:v_HTL_text} to higher twist orders is explored in Section~\ref{sec:HT-GW}.
+The possibility of expanding \eqn{eq:v_GW_text} and \eqn{eq:v_HTL_text} up to next-to-leading power order is explored in Section~\ref{sec:HT-GW}.
 To obtain an analytic form of $\cP(\k,L)$ from \eqn{eq:S_LT} additional assumptions concerning the parton's energy have to be adopted.

 At very high energy, i.e. $\k^2 \gg Q^2_{s0}$, the dipole's transverse size is given by $|\x|\sim 1/|\k|\ll 1/Q_{s0}$.
-Then, $S^{\rm LT}(\x)$ can be expanded to linear order
+Then, $S^{\rm LP}(\x)$ can be expanded to linear order

 The zeroth order term can be neglected as it does not contribute to the $\cP(\k,L)$ distribution.
-Thus, $S^{\rm LT}(\x)$ is proportional to the dipole cross-section, i.e. it is dominated by single hard (SH) scattering contributions.
+Thus, $S^{\rm LP}(\x)$ is proportional to the dipole cross-section, i.e. it is dominated by single hard (SH) scattering contributions.
 In this case, $\cP^{\rm SH}(\k,L)$ reads \beq \cP^{\rm SH}(\k,L) &=& - \frac{1}{4}Q^2_{s0} \int_\x \, \rme^{-i \x\cdot \k} \, \x^2 \log \frac{1}{\x^2 \mu_\ast^{ 2}} \nn &= & \frac{1}{4}Q^2_{s0}\, \vec{\nabla}_\k^2 \frac{4\pi}{\k^2} =4\pi \frac{Q^2_{s0}}{\k^4}\,, \eeq where used the fact that for $\k^2\gg \mu_\ast^2$ \beq \int_\x \,\rme^{-i \x\cdot \k} \log \frac{1}{\x^2 \mu_\ast^{2}} = \frac{4 \pi }{\k^2}\,. \eeq The momentum broadening probability distribution given by \eqn{eq:P_SH} captures the expected Coulomb-like $1/\k^4$ behavior at high momentum transfers.